 It takes time, effort, and dedication.

-But what if you could make it a little bit easier on yourself?
+But what if you could make it a little bit easier on yourself and your dog?

 What if there was a way to help your dog lose weight without too much extra work on your part?